LiarPrincess/Swift-forum-posts/Decimal IEEE754/6_compare_and_hash/0_eq_hash.md

 Almost everything is defined in the standard:
 - `+0 == -0` for any sign and exponent.
-- different cohorts of the same value are equal.
+- different cohort members with the same value are equal.
 - non-canonical values should be equal to `±0`.
 - `NaNs` are never equal.
 - etc…